Foreign relations of Iran: Post-war foreign policy and regional influence

-Current policies
+Iran maintains regular diplomatic and commercial relations with Russia and the former Soviet Republics.
+Both Iran and Russia believe they have important national interests at stake in developments in Central Asia and the Transcaucasus, particularly concerning energy resources from the Caspian Sea.
 The Islamic Republic of Iran accords priority to its relations with the other states in the region and with the rest of the Islamic world.
 This includes a strong commitment to the Organisation of Islamic Cooperation (OIC) and the Non-Aligned Movement.
-Relations with the states of the Arab Gulf Cooperation Council (GCC), especially with Saudi Arabia, are characterized by rivalry and hostility.
+Relations with the states of the Gulf Cooperation Council (GCC), especially with Saudi Arabia, are characterized by rivalry and hostility.
 An unresolved territorial dispute with the United Arab Emirates concerning three islands in the Persian Gulf continues to mar its relations with these states.
 Iran has close relations with Kuwait.

+Isolation, sanctions, and global ambitions

 Iran seeks new allies around the world due to its increasing political and economic isolation in the international community.
 This isolation is evident in the various economic sanctions and the EU oil embargo that have been implemented in response to questions that have been raised over the Iranian nuclear program.

 Tehran supports the Interim Governing Council in Iraq, but it strongly advocates a prompt and full transfer of state authority to the Iraqi people.
 Iran hopes for stabilization in Afghanistan and supports the reconstruction effort so that the Afghan refugees in Iran (which number approximately 2.5 million.) can return to their homeland and the flow of drugs from Afghanistan can be stemmed.
 Iran is also pursuing a policy of stabilization and cooperation with the countries of the Caucasus and Central Asia, whereby it is seeking to capitalise on its central location to establish itself as the political and economic hub of the region.

 On the international scene, it has been argued by some that Iran has become, or will become in the near future, a superpower due to its ability to influence international events.
 Others, such as Robert Baer, have argued that Iran is already an energy superpower and is on its way to becoming an empire.
 Flynt Leverett calls Iran a rising power that might well become a nuclear power in coming years—if the US does not prevent Iran from acquiring nuclear technology, as part of a grand bargain under which Iran would cease its nuclear activities in exchange for a guarantee of its borders by the US.